bizyb/simi/README.md

 # Deployment
 ---
-⋅⋅* Dev
+- Dev
-⋅⋅⋅ Enable DEBUG mode by going into simiwebapp/server/utils for the gateway server, simimobileapp/server/settings for the mobile server, and simimobileapp/Simi/src/utils/utils for the mobile app.
+    Enable DEBUG mode by going into:
+    - simiwebapp/server/utils for the gateway server,
+    - simimobileapp/server/settings for the mobile server
+    - simimobileapp/Simi/src/utils/utils for the mobile app.

     This will enable console logs.

-⋅⋅* Production
+- Production
-⋅⋅⋅ Set DEBUG to false by going to the indicated files.
+    Set DEBUG to false by going to the indicated files.

 ### Build
 Inside the /simi directory, issue ./start.sh.
 This will build the necessary